cgwire/kitsu/docs/production_advanced/README.md

 ![Metadata Column example](../img/getting-started/custom_column_exemple.png)

-Then click the arrow on the right of the column name to open his menu.
+Then, click the arrow on the right of the column name to open his menu.
 Then click on **Sort By**

 ![Metadata Column Sort By](../img/getting-started/custom_column_sortby.png)